 Recently Kyosuke advised an offshore PE fund on the sale of its interest in a Japanese enterprise company.

-Kyosuke is named in The Best Lawyers in Japan for tax.
+Kyosuke is named in Chambers Asia-Pacific and The Best Lawyers in Japan for tax.

 - November 2021